 Joint pain: Rheumatoid arthritis or parvovirus?

 Yes.
 Joint pain can be caused by viral infections.
-Parvovirus is a virus that causes several illnesses, including fifth disease — a common childhood ailment known for causing a red rash on the face.
-In adults, the most prominent symptom of fifth disease is joint soreness, typically in the hands, wrists, knees and ankles.
+Parvovirus B19 is a virus that causes several illnesses, including fifth disease — a common childhood ailment known for causing a red rash on the face.
+In adults, the most prominent symptom of parvovirus infection is joint soreness, typically in the hands, wrists, knees and ankles.

 Parvovirus B19 should be considered as a possible cause of joint pain in adults who have recently noticed pain and swelling in multiple joints, especially if the symptoms started after exposure to a child with fifth disease.

 Joint pain caused by parvovirus infection may last from weeks to months.
 However, the pain usually goes away without any long-term problems.